 The Company's executive officers are eligible to earn annual cash incentive awards under the 2014 Plan.
 The compensation committee has delegated to its Performance-based Compensation Subcommittee, consisting of Messrs.
-Arkin and Podell, the authority to grant compensation to executive officers under the 2014 Plan that is intended to qualify as "performance-based compensation" under Section 162(m) of the Code.
+Arkin and Podell, the authority to grant compensation to executive officers under the 2014 Plan that is intended to qualify as "performance-based"

+compensation" under Section 162(m) of the Code.
 Thus, with respect to these officers, the Subcommittee selects participants in the 2014 Plan, determines the amount of their award opportunities, selects the performance criteria and the performance goals for each year, determines whether the performance goals have been met and administers and interprets the 2014 Plan.
 An eligible executive may (but need not) be selected to participate in annual incentive awards under the 2014 Plan.

-In 2016, each of the Company's named executive officers participated in the annual cash incentive program under the 2014 Plan.
-The annual incentive performance criteria for 2016 varied among the participants depending upon the entity that employed the participant after considering the differing regulatory and competitive landscapes.
+In 2017, each of the Company's named executive officers participated in the annual cash incentive program under the 2014 Plan.
+The annual incentive performance criteria for 2017 varied among the participants depending upon the entity that employed the participant after considering the differing regulatory and competitive landscapes.
 For Messrs.
-Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2016 were 37.5% for adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; 37.5% for distributions to stockholders of the Company; and 25% for adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, as defined in the 2014 Plan, of Douglas Elliman Realty, LLC ("Douglas Elliman").
+Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2017 were 37.5% for adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; 37.5% for distributions to stockholders of the Company; and 25% for adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, as defined in the 2014 Plan, of Douglas Elliman Realty, LLC ("Douglas Elliman").
 For Mr. Bernstein, 50% is based on Liggett Adjusted EBIT, as defined, and 50% is based on Liggett Volume.
-These measures were chosen because Adjusted EBIT is commonly used to measure performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry.
+These measures were chosen because Adjusted EBIT is commonly used to measure performance in the real estate brokerage industry.
 In each case, these criteria are the principal drivers of business performance and stockholder value in those industries.

-Under the terms of their respective employment agreements, for 2016, Messrs.
+Under the terms of their respective employment agreements, for 2017, Messrs.
 Lorber, Lampen, Kirkland, Bell and Bernstein were eligible to receive a target incentive opportunity of 100%, 50%, 33.33%, 25% and 100% of their respective base salaries.

 Depending on the level of achievement of the performance criteria, the actual amounts of incentive payments could also exceed the target annual incentive amounts for Messrs.
-Lorber, Lampen, Kirkland and Bell (see "Grants of Plan-Based Awards in 2016").
+Lorber, Lampen, Kirkland and Bell (see "Grants of Plan-Based Awards in 2017").
 The Subcommittee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable under the annual incentive program granted under the 2014 Plan.

-The 2016 performance necessary for Messrs.
+The 2017 performance necessary for Messrs.
 Lorber, Lampen, Kirkland, Bell and Bernstein to receive annual incentive awards at the target level were set at levels which were believed to be rigorous, but reasonably achievable, based on internal corporate plans.

 For Messrs.
-Lorber, Lampen, Kirkland and Bell, the performance necessary to achieve the minimum, target or maximum awards in 2016 was as follows:
+Lorber, Lampen, Kirkland and Bell, the performance necessary to achieve the minimum, target or maximum awards in 2017 was as follows:

-- percentages of the target cash incentive opportunity based on Liggett Adjusted EBIT were \$215,000,000 (50%), \$235,000,000 (100%), and \$240,000,000 and above (125%); the actual Liggett Adjusted EBIT for 2016 were \$256,124,000; - percentages of the target cash incentive opportunity based on cash dividends per share of the Company were \$1.40 (50%), \$1.60 (100%), and \$1.80 and above (125%); the actual cash dividends paid in 2016 were \$1.60 per share; and, - percentages of the target cash incentive opportunity based on Douglas Elliman Adjusted EBITA were \$48,000,000 (50%), \$55,500,000 (100%), and \$60,000,000 and above (125%); the actual Douglas Elliman Adjusted EBITA for 2016 were \$56,224,000.
+- percentages of the target cash incentive opportunity based on Liggett Adjusted EBIT were \$236,250,000 (50%), \$256,250,000 (100%), and \$261,250,000 and above (125%); the actual Liggett Adjusted EBIT for 2017 were \$265,948,000; - percentages of the target cash incentive opportunity based on cash dividends per share of the Company were \$1.40 (50%), \$1.60 (100%), and \$1.80 and above (125%); the actual cash dividends paid in 2017 were \$1.60 per share; and, - percentages of the target cash incentive opportunity based on Douglas Elliman Adjusted EBITA were \$30,000,000 (50%), \$40,000,000 (100%), and \$45,000,000 and above (125%); the actual Douglas Elliman Adjusted EBITA for 2017 were \$41,824,000.